If your sump pump isn't up to par, it can end up costing you. Even a small amount of water can cause major problems.

 If your sump pump isn't the right size, it might not be able to handle high volumes of water, which can leave you with a flooded basement.
 Sometimes a single pump isn't enough.

 A sump pump can burn out because of a faulty float switch or an overworked, underpowered pump.
-Cheap pumps made with inexpensive materials and components are prone to failure, especially when they’re needed most during extremely wet weather.
+Cheap pumps made with inexpensive materials and components are prone to sump pump failure, especially when they’re needed most during extremely wet weather.

 There are several reasons why a pump might lose power.
 It could be a tripped circuit breaker, unplugged pump or power outage.
 No matter what the reason, a normal sump pump doesn't function unless there's power.